 The detachable pod is lightweight and makes cleaning stairs incredibly easy.
-The self-cleaning brush roll removes hair clumps and other debris on its own so that it never gets clogged.
-Has a HEPA filter to remove pollen and other allergens from the hair.
-Has a large amount of swivel.
+The self-cleaning brush roll removes pet hair, long hair clumps, and other debris on its own so that it never gets clogged.
+It has a HEPA filter for the filtration of pollen and other allergens.
+For cleaning task convenience, it also offers a large amount of swivel.

 It can be rather bulky compared to other vacuums on the market.

 The powerful suction can be used on bare floors, high-pile carpets, and other flooring as well.
 What’s more, it can switch from various types of flooring fairly quickly.
-It comes with extra pet hair pickup attachments.
-The dust cup holds quite a bit before it has to be changed out.
+It comes with extra pet hair pickup attachments, and the dust cup can accommodate quite a bit of debris before it has to be changed out.
 The HEPA filter is great for removing various particles from the air.

-Emptying the dirt cup can be difficult if there is a lot of hair.
+Emptying the dust cup can be difficult if there is a lot of hair.

-Versatile and affordable.
+Versatility and affordability.
 Can be used as an upright or a lift-away for portable cleaning.
 Has a removable HEPA filter located in the front that can be washed between uses.
-Wide upholstery tool tackles longer sofas and couches in no time.
-Much lighter than other heavy-duty models.
+Wide upholstery tool can clean up longer sofas and couches in no time.
+Much lighter than other heavy-duty Shark upright vacuums.

-Some owners find it a bit top-heavy.
-Suction is somewhat lacking on hardwood floors.
+Some owners find it to be a bit top-heavy.
+The suction power is somewhat lacking on hardwood floors.

-Dirt canister doesn't have a very large capacity and emptying it can get a little messy.
+Dirt canister doesn't have a very large capacity, and emptying the dust cup can get a little messy.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 In addition to affordability, many consumers gravitate toward Shark models due to their hyper-focus on maneuverability.
 They tend to be on the lithe side, making them a good option for tight spaces and hard-to-reach areas.
-And yet, despite their light weight and maneuverability, they don’t sacrifice power.
+And yet, despite their light weight and maneuverability, they don’t sacrifice power or suction.

 Longevity is another important concern for consumers who want the best value for their investment.
 A good vacuum cleaner is a long-term household purchase.
 On average, a vacuum cleaner usually lasts about eight years.
-However, when you purchase a Shark vacuum, you can opt for either a five-year warranty deal or a lifetime warranty.
+However, when you purchase a Shark vacuum cleaner, you can opt for either a five-year warranty or a lifetime warranty.
 We think that says a lot about the company’s confidence in its product.

 Below are some other key features found in Shark vacuums.

-Other models have a removable canister that the company calls its Powered Lift-Away Technology; you carry the canister around in one hand so you can still vacuum with the other.
-This allows for better access to tight spaces and high spots.
+Other models have a removable canister that the company calls its Powered Lift-Away Technology.
+You carry the canister around in one hand so you can still vacuum with the other.
+This allows for better access to tight spaces, hard-to-reach areas, and high spots.

 Shark prides itself on the deep-cleaning suction power of its machines.
-Even the slim stick vacuums don’t skimp on sheer cleaning power.
-Because when it comes down to it, that’s what you really need in a vacuum.
+Even the company’s slim cordless stick vacuums don’t skimp on sheer cleaning power.
+Because when it comes down to it, cleaning power is what most people really need in a vacuum.

-Another notable feature is the swivel steering the brand is known for.
+Another notable feature is the swivel steering for which Shark models are known.
 The head of the vacuum rotates, making it far easier to control the machine than a fixed vacuum head would be.
 With the swivel steering of a Shark vac, gone are the days of manually pivoting the machine on its hind wheels or wrenching the machine around with your arm just to get into all the nooks and crannies of your home!

 Some models have LED lights right on the cleaning head.
 LED lights are great for those times when you want to clean under chairs and beds and in dark corners.

 This is the technology the company employs to make sure allergens do not go back into the air after you vacuum them up.
 It’s perfect for the allergy conscious, as the company states the technology captures and traps 99.99 percent of dust and allergens.